pstirparo/machofile/README.md

 You can either use it from command line or import it as a module in your python code, and call each function individually to parse only the structures you are interested in.

 ### Module version
-It expect to be supplied with either a file path or a data buffer to parse.
+It expects to be supplied with either a file path or a data buffer to parse.

 ```
 import machofile